maxkernchen/RedditCommentStream/README.md

 Features include:

-  * Dark or Light Theme which is stored in a Cookie.
+  * Dark,Light, or System Theme which is stored for every user session.

-  * Option to change refresh rate of comments
+  * Option to change refresh rate of comments, also saved for every user session.

-  * Comments stop refreshing when scrolling and allow for a manual refresh
+  * Comments stop refreshing when scrolling down and allow for a manual refresh.

   * Home page contains top 5 most active submissions currently (submissions with least amount of time between comments).

     These submissions cards contain a link to start streaming them directly.